 The second step to creating your Paint Shop line art is to make a negative image of the black and white conversion.

 Change the Blend Mode of the negative image to Dodge.
-When you do this your picture will seemingly disappear competely - don't panic though.
-We will get it all back.
+When you do this your picture will seemingly disappear completely - don't panic though.
+We'll get it all back.

 This is where we get our Paint Shop line art.
 We are going to blur the top layer using Gaussian Blur (Adjust > Blur > Gaussian Blur).
 Mess about with the adjustment until you get the effect you want.